Custom Search

 France's cow population accounts for 80 percent of emissions from farm animals.
 Other repeated offenders include sheep, goats, pigs and fowl.

 France has the biggest agricultural economy in the European Union.
-Other countries looking for solutions for bovine flatulence include the United States, Argentina and Australia.
+Other countries looking for solutions for bovine flatulence include the United States, argentina and australia.

 But things could be worse in Canada whose agricultural contributes 10 to 13 percent of Canada's greenhouse emissions, according to the federal government.